Picovoice/porcupine/binding/react/README.md

 ### Static Import

-Using static imports for the `@picovoice/porcupine-web-xx-worker` packages is straightforward, but will impact your initial bundle size with an additional ~2MB.
+Using static imports for the `@picovoice/porcupine-web-xx-worker` packages is straightforward, but will impact your initial bundle size with an additional ~2 MB.
 Depending on your requirements, this may or may not be feasible.
 If you require a small bundle size, see dynamic importing below.

 ```javascript
 import React, { useState } from 'react';